SMALL CLAIMS COURT INFORMATION:

 WHO CAN SUE AND BE SUED?

 Any individual, business, partnership or corporation may bring a Small Claims suit, for the recovery of money only.
-A Small Claims suit must be filed tin there county of the Defendant’s residence, or in the case of a traffic accident, the county where the accident occurred.
+A Small Claims suit must be filed in the county of the defendant’s residence, or in the case of a traffic accident, the county where the accident occurred.

-There is a $14.00 filing fee paid by the Plaintiff to the Clerk at the time suit is filed.
-In addition you will have fees payable to the Sheriff or Process Server to have the Small Claims form served.
-You will be given a Small Claims form that you will prepare.
-On the form and answer date will be entered by the Clerk.
-It is the Plaintiff’s responsibility to accurately identify the Defendant, provide a proper address and, if possible provide a phone number.
-The Defendant may counterclaim against the Plaintiff for any money he believes the Plaintiff owes him, but this must be done immediately in writing upon being served the Small Claims form.
-Defendant shall pay a $24.00 filing fee to the clerk upon filing a counterclaim.
+There is a $29.00 filing fee paid by the plaintiff to the clerk at the time suit is filed.
+In addition you will have fees payable to the Sheriff or process server to have the Notice of Small Claims served.
+You will be given a Notice of Small Claims form that you will prepare.
+On that form an answer date will be entered by the clerk.
+It is the plaintiff’s responsibility to accurately identify the defendant, provide a proper address and, if possible provide a phone number.
+The defendant may counterclaim against the plaintiff for any money he believes the plaintiff owes him, but this must be done immediately in writing upon being served the Notice of Small Claims form.
+Defendant shall pay a $29.00 filing fee to the clerk upon filing a counterclaim.

-It is the Plaintiff’s responsibility to see that the claim form is served upon the Defendant.
-If suing more that one party, you must tell the Sheriff’s Department and /or Process Server to have both parties served.
+It is the plaintiff’s responsibility to see that the claim form is served upon the defendant.
+If suing more than one party, you must tell the Sheriff’s Department and /or process server to have both parties served.
 You may use any of the following:

 - The Sheriff’s Office-Civil Department.